njwedwards/itn/_posts/2016-01-15-vmware-snapshot-speed.md

 published: true
 ---

 ## VMware snapshot speed

-A user notified me that write speed way slow on a VMware ESXi 5.5 guest.
+A user notified me that write speed was slow on a VMware ESXi 5.5 guest.

 It appears that snapshots were the culpret.
 Using local storage with a snapshot the write speed (using dd) was 15MB/s and without it was running at 60MB/s.